Do you perform same-sex weddings?

 Do we meet again in-person after the initial meeting and before the wedding?

-In most cases a second in-person meeting isn’t needed but that is up to you.
+It is up to each couple decide there need for additional meeting.
+In most cases a second in-person meeting.
+But some complex weddings require a second planning session.
 We can discuss this during our initial meeting because every couple’s ceremony needs are different.

 How do we get our marriage license?